-, we assessed 16 brokers on 308 different variables.
-Yielding a database of over 5,000 data points, let's compare Merrill Edge vs SogoTrade.
+.
+Yielding a database of over 4,000 data points, let's compare Merrill Edge vs SogoTrade.

 To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
-Merrill Edge, with its regular stock trades costing $6.95, is more expensive than SogoTrade's rate of $5.00 per trade.
-For options trading, Merrill Edge has a base fee of $6.95, and SogoTrade a base fee of $5.00.
-SogoTrade's per contract rate of $0.50 is less than Merrill Edge which charges $0.75.
+Merrill Edge charges $6.95 per stock trade which is $2.07 more than SogoTrade which charges customers $4.88 per trade.
+Looking at trading options, SogoTrade's base fee is $4.88 while Merrill Edge's is $6.95.
+Each option contract then costs $0.75 at Merrill Edge and $0.50 at SogoTrade.
 It's important to note that not all brokers charge a flat fee per trade.
 Thus, it is important to read the full commission notes for each broker, which we include with each online broker review

 Next to commission rates, being able to trade what you want is important.
-Both Merrill Edge and SogoTrade support Stock Trading, Options Trading and Mutual Funds.
-Looking at mutual funds, SogoTrade boasts an offering of 12222 mutual funds compared to Merrill Edge's 7649 available funds.
-Commission free ETFs can also be valuable for customers, which in this case means trading a possible 0 commission free ETFs at both brokers.
+Merrill Edge and SogoTrade provide clients with Stock Trading, Options Trading and Mutual Funds.
+Looking at mutual funds, SogoTrade offers its clients access to 11784 different mutual funds while Merrill Edge has 3709 available funds, a difference of 8,075.

 Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
 SogoTrade has virtual trading, Merrill Edge doesn't.
-Taking a look at mobile trading, Both Merrill Edge and SogoTrade offer clients access to an iPhone App, iPad App and Android App.
+Taking a look at mobile trading, Merrill Edge and SogoTrade both have a iPhone App, iPad App and Android App.
 Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Merrill Edge while customers at SogoTrade can have none of these.
-On the whole, when it comes to tools, research, and mobile trading, Merrill Edge finished with awards Best in Class - Research in 2017, while SogoTrade came up with none of these.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Merrill Edge while SogoTrade offers customers none of these.